Diethood » Recipes » Holidays » Thanksgiving » Easy Apple Stuffing Recipe

 Are you ready for the best homemade Easy Apple Stuffing recipe to serve at your holiday or Thanksgiving dinner?
 Sensationally savory and buttery stuffing made with hearty bread chunks, crisp apples and fresh herbs.
 A delicious turkey dressing you don’t want to miss out on this fall!

-• Bread Cubes: I use the Unseasoned Bread Cubes from Pepperidge Farms, but you can make your own homemade bread cubes for stuffing, too!
-See my Tips for Success section below.
+• Bread Cubes: I use the Unseasoned Bread Cubes from Pepperidge Farms, but you can make your own homemade bread cubes.

-• Apples: Chopped and peeled, or with the skins left on for added texture (my preferred choice!)
+• Apples: Chopped and peeled, or leave the skins on for added texture.

 • Fresh Parsley: Finely chopped.